-The University would encourage all our applicants to apply using the online application form so that they can demonstrate how their skills and experience match the person specification of the job.
+You are encouraged to apply using the online application form so that you can demonstrate how your skills and experience match the person specification of the job.
 Should you wish to supplement your application, you can upload a CV as a supporting document.

 If you have a disability and struggle to complete the online application, we will accept a CV as a reasonable adjustment

 Please ensure that you regularly save a draft of your application form to ensure that you do not lose any information.